thomasjin05/Thyroidectomy-simulation/README.md

 ## Project Attribution

-This personal project was built with assistance from OpenAI Codex.
+This project was built with assistance from OpenAI Codex.
 Codex helped generate and revise the simulator code, interface text, Chinese localization, troubleshooting notes, and README content.
 Final review, project intent, and use remain the responsibility of the project owner.

 ## Evidence Sources